Is Seagate Technology Holdings PLC (STX) Set to Underperform? An

 Based on the above method, GuruFocus assigned Seagate Technology Holdings PLC the GF Score of 63 out of 100, which signals poor future outperformance potential.

-Seagate Technology Holdings PLC, with a market cap of $14.29 billion, is a leading supplier of hard disk drives for data storage to the enterprise and consumer markets.
+Seagate Technology Holdings PLC, with a market cap of $14.21 billion, is a leading supplier of hard disk drives for data storage to the enterprise and consumer markets.
 It forms a practical duopoly in the market with its chief rival, Western Digital; they are both vertically integrated.
-The company's sales stand at $7.38 billion, with an operating margin of 0.81.
+The company's sales stand at $7.38 billion, but it has an operating margin of -2.69%, indicating potential profitability issues.

 Growth Prospects

 A lack of significant growth is another area where Seagate Technology Holdings PLC seems to falter, as evidenced by the company's low Growth rank.
-The company's revenue has declined by -3.5 per year over the past three years, which underperforms worse than 72.17% of 2325 companies in the Hardware industry.
+The company's revenue has declined by -3.5 per year over the past three years, which underperforms worse than 72.2% of 2327 companies in the Hardware industry.
 Over the past five years, Seagate Technology Holdings PLC has witnessed a decline in its earnings before interest, taxes, depreciation, and amortization (EBITDA).
 The three-year growth rate is recorded at -36, while the five-year growth rate is at -17.1.
+These figures underscore potential challenges in the company's profitability.
 Lastly, Seagate Technology Holdings PLC predictability rank is just one star out of five, adding to investor uncertainty regarding revenue and earnings consistency.

 Conclusion

-Given the company's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential underperformance.
-While Seagate Technology Holdings PLC has a commendable history, its current financial indicators suggest a challenging road ahead.
-Investors should exercise caution and conduct thorough research before making investment decisions.
+Given the company's financial strength, profitability, and growth metrics, the GF Score highlights Seagate Technology Holdings PLC's unparalleled position for potential underperformance.
+The company's weak financial health, declining growth, and low predictability rank suggest that it may struggle to outperform in the future.
+Investors should exercise caution and conduct further research before investing in Seagate Technology Holdings PLC.

 GuruFocus Premium members can find more companies with strong GF Scores using the following screener link: GF Score Screen